-Reishi is a forest-grown fungi with a lot of lore surrounding its use from the past.
+Reishi is a highly revered medicinal fungus.
 One of its most well-known common names, reishi, is thought to have originated from the Japanese term "rishi", which means "forest sage".
 The Buddha is thought to have transformed into rishi in his later life.
-This connection with the reishi mushroom and Buddhist concepts are a good representation of how the traditional cultures that used it viewed the mushroom.
+This connection with the reishi mushroom and Buddhist concepts are a good representation of how the traditional cultures viewed the mushroom.
 It was mainly used to promote long life, and help the spirit reach higher levels of consciousness.

 - The Chinese character for ling zhi is composed of three calligraphic images that mean “shaman”, “praying for”, and “rain” .